RagnarB83/ash-documentation/docs/Explicit-solvation.rst

 ASH allows you to easily create explicit solvation models for small molecules that can then be either used either for classical MD simulations or QM/MM MD simulations.

-Current limitations:

-- Only water solvent possible for now

 ################################################################################################
 Creating a small-molecule forcefield
 ################################################################################################

-The initial step will be to acquire a forcefield for the small molecule of interest.
+An important step is to acquire a forcefield for the small molecule of interest.
-ASH features 2 main options:
+Ideally we want a forcefield in the OpenMM XML format that can be easily used to define an OpenMMTheory object.

+There are 2 approaches possible, a nonbonded-only forcefield and full-fledged forcefield.

 **write_nonbonded_FF_for_ligand**

-Creates a simple nonbonded forcefield.
-Useful for inorganic molecules (e.g. metal complexes) where a full forcefield is hard to create.
-Good option for QM/MM MD simulations.
-Classical MD simulations will require the internal degrees of freedom of the molecule to be constrained.
+This function can create a simple nonbonded forcefield.
+This is seful for inorganic molecules (e.g. metal complexes) where a full forcefield is hard to create.
+Typically the best option if the goal is to perform QM/MM MD simulations.
+Note that for a classical MD simulation with a nonbonded forcefield, the internal degrees of freedom of the molecule to be constrained (either by freezing atoms or constraining internal coordinates).

 **small_molecule_parameterizer**

-Creates a full forcefield of the molecule with bonded and nonbonded parameters.
-Works when molecule is organic or drug-like.
+This function is capable of creating/deriving a full forcefield of an organic molecule with both bonded and nonbonded parameters.
-Can either use a GAFF or OpenFF forcefield.
+Only available for molecules with common light maingroup elements.
+Options are the GAFF or OpenFF forcefields.

 See :doc:`OpenMM-interface` for more details on how to use these functions.